FlaxEngine/FlaxDocs/manual/animation/anim-graph/index.md

 ## Bone Transformations

-In Anim Graph skeleton nodes transformations are stores in an array of matrices.
-Those matrices have format depending on context:
+In Anim Graph skeleton nodes transformations are stores in an array of matrices in **local space** of the parent node.
-* **local space** - connections are *white* using *ConnectionType.Impulse* - bone matrixes are in local space of the parent bone
-* **model space** - connections are *green* using *ConnectionType.ImpulseSecondary* - bone matrixes are in local space of the actor (Animated Model that runs the animation playback)
+Some nodes (eg. Inverse Kinematics) operate in **model space** which is defined as local space of the actor (Animated Model that runs the animation playback).

-To change the transformations spaces you can use `Local to Model` and `Model to Local` nodes.